derhass/glx_hook/README.md

 * GH_VERBOSE_FILE=$file: redirect verbose output to $file (default is to use standard error stream)

+### EXPERIMENTAL FEATURES:

+Set GH_SWAPBUFFERS=$n to only execute every $n-th buffer swap.
+This might be useful for games where all game logic is implemented in the same loop as the rendering, and you want vsync on but stilll a higher frequency for the loop.
+Currently, there is no adaptive mode, so you need to have $n times the framerate to not miss any display frames.

 ### INSTALLATION:

 This requires glibc, as we call some internal glibc functions not intended to